natbolon/wiki-gender/README.md

 # Questions for TAs
 * How can we access and use the wikipedia dataset in the cluster?
 * Is the scope of the project too wide?
+* Can we use the Subjectivity Lexicon from [https://mpqa.cs.pitt.edu/lexicons/subj_lexicon/] in our study to classify words?